ArtOfCode-/concaten/README.md

 This should have been done a while ago, but I forgot to add it to the roadmap.

 * `type.h` - 0.9
   Just a list of strings, really.
+Well, *identifiers*, but those are strings
+    with a special flag behind the scenes.
   * [ ] Define interface.
     * ctor, `cp`, `check`, and the like.
     * ...probably all the `list` methods
+  * [ ] Implement the methods
+  * [ ] Test them.
+    This will require some fanciness with methods on objects, but shouldn't be super hard.

 ### Upcoming milestones
 * [ ] Minimal standard library - 0.10